AD Huracán

 Asociación Deportiva Huracán is a Spanish football team based in Las Palmas, in the Canary Islands.
-Founded in 1980 it plays in Regional Preferente, holding home games at Estadio Pepe Gonçalvez, with a capacity of 3,000 seats.
+Founded in 1980, it is focused mainly on youth football, holding home games at Estadio Pepe Gonçalvez, with a capacity of 3,000 seats.

 History

 Huracán first reached the fourth division of Spanish football in 2002–03, being immediately relegated back.
-In late June 2011, before the start of what would be its eighth season in the category, the club gave up its berth, citing poor finances as the main reason; it subsequently returned to the regional championships.
+In late June 2011, before the start of what would be its eighth season in the category, the club gave up its berth, citing poor finances as the main reason; it subsequently returned to the regional championships, before closing their senior team in 2018.

 Notable Huracán youth products include former Real Madrid winger Jesé and current Villarreal CF forward Yeremy Pino.